Frequently Asked Questions

 You are assigned a polling place based on the precinct where you live.
 You can look up your Polling Location on the State Voter Lookup Search.

 If you do not know where to vote or if you have moved from the residence address we have on file, don't wait until Election Day!
 You may experience a delay in voting if your residence address is not up to date or if we have sent mail to your voter registration address that was returned to us by the Postal Service.
-Vote at one of the One-Stop (Early) Voting locations instead.
+Vote at one of the Early Voting locations instead.

 Where can I find driving directions to my voting place?